 I would say that sour cream has more or less the same consistency as the creme fraiche, so I prefer it.
 It is also easier to find in the stores.

-This dish is great for serving multiple guests and great for making it in advance, as it stays well in the fridge for a couple of days.
+This dish is great for serving multiple guests and great for making it in advance, as it keeps well in the fridge for a couple of days.

 I would say that it is also suitable for the holidays.
 Thanksgiving, Christmas, Easter, especially if you live in a colder climate where Spring comes later.